laibaakram270/backend-task-queue/README.md

 # Backend Task Queue

-This is my FastAPI project for Devnexes Internship Week 4.
+This is my FastAPI project for Devnexes Internship.
 It creates jobs and processes them with a background worker using SQLite.

 ## How to Install